South Africa is a country located at the southern tip of Africa.

 OVERALL RISK : HIGH

-As amazingly fun and exciting South Africa might be, you should be aware of the many dangers that await for the unsuspecting tourists.
+As amazingly fun and exciting South Africa might be, you should be aware of the many dangers that await the unsuspecting tourists.
 This country has extremely high rates of crime.
-You should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.
+You should be vigilant and take all possible precautions measures in order to minimize the risk of something going wrong.

 TRANSPORT & TAXIS RISK : HIGH